-Thrombosis is a common health condition that affects 1 in 4 people worldwide.
+Thrombosis-related conditions (such as heart attack and stroke) account for approximately 1 in 4 deaths worldwide, according to the World Thrombosis Day campaign and WHO.
 People with medical conditions like cancer, coronary artery disease, atrial fibrillation, and diabetes are at risk for this condition.
 Moreover, people who are obese, have a sedentary life and have inherited a blood clotting disorder might be prone to thrombosis.

 The process of blood clot formation inside one of the blood vessels or chambers of the heart is called thrombosis.
-While these blood clots break free and start to travel, sometimes they get stuck in critical locations, such as the brain or lungs, resulting in a life-threatening condition.
+In some cases, a thrombus or part of it can detach and travel through the bloodstream (becoming an embolus), potentially lodging in critical organs such as the lungs or brain.

 There are two types of thrombosis: